Criminology, Law and Society DepartmentProfessor

-We are creating a digital archive to preserve the stories of people who are incarcerated in California prisons, their family members and loved ones, and the employees who work in these facilities.
-This living archive will track people’s stories across time (with retrospective accounts from the start of the pandemic and moving forward) and place (across all 35 California Department of Corrections and Rehabilitation facilities).
-We are collecting stories in three ways.
-First, individuals can call our hotline to tell their stories (949-824-6600, staffed Monday through Friday from 5pm to 9pm PST.
-Hotline accepts collect calls from California prisons).
-Second, individuals can mail letters, artwork, and other contributions to us at: PrisonPandemic, PO Box 4430, Sunland, CA 91041.
-Third, individuals can submit a story via the submission section of the PrisonPandemic homepage.
+We created a digital archive to preserve the stories of people who are incarcerated in California prisons and jails, their family members and loved ones, and the staff who work in these facilities.
+This living archive tracks people’s stories across time (with retrospective accounts from the start of the pandemic and moving forward) and place (across state prisons, county jails, federal prisons, and immigration detention facilities).
+We collected stories in three ways.
+First, individuals called our hotline to tell their stories (staffed Monday through Friday from 5pm to 9pm PST).
+Second, individuals mailed letters, artwork, and other contributions to us.
+Third, individuals submitted stories via the submission section of the PrisonPandemic homepage.
 As of March 2022, we stopped staffing the hotline.
 As of November 2023, we stopped receiving mailed contributions.

 We are a group of faculty and students at the University of California, Irvine, who study the experiences and effects of incarceration in the United States, and especially, the unequal impacts of the harms of incarceration.
-As we read the news about COVID-19 ravaging our prisons over the last year, we have been concerned about the dangerous effects of the virus on people living and working in prisons (and on their loved ones).
-And we have noted that there are currently no systematic accounts of how prisoners, their loved ones, and the staff and officers who work in prisons are experiencing this public health crisis.
-In fact, widespread lockdowns and outside visitor prohibitions have cut off prisoners from most outside contact.
+As we read the news about COVID-19 ravaging our prisons and jails, we have been concerned about the dangerous effects of the virus on people living and working in prisons and jails (and on their loved ones).
+And we have noted that there are currently no systematic accounts of how people incarcerated, their loved ones, and the staff and officers who work in these facilities are experiencing this public health crisis.
+In fact, widespread lockdowns and outside visitor prohibitions cut off incarcerated people from most outside contact.
 We started this project to address these concerns.

 We have two goals.
-First, we hope to bear witness to what people are experiencing inside our prisons during the pandemic.
+First, we hope to bear witness to what people are experiencing inside our carceral facilities during the pandemic.
 We want to give them an opportunity to describe their experiences and for them to know that people are listening to and sharing those descriptions.
 Second, we want to bring greater transparency to the crisis through the creation of our digital archive.
 The archive will serve as a resource for understanding the pandemic’s unequal toll.
-By providing individuals in prison an opportunity to share their stories, this project will raise awareness to the vulnerabilities experienced by this population.
+By providing individuals in prisons and jails an opportunity to share their stories, this project will raise awareness to the vulnerabilities experienced by this population.

 Our team edits longer contributions into shorter segments, based on topics, in order to provide visitors easy access to a variety of stories.
-For each segment, we assign at least one of the following five topics depending on the segment’s main focus: prison conditions, family, infection, stress, and programs.
-We also identify stories that we believe are particularly compelling as “featured” stories that are typically listed on the site first.
-Shorter segments also have links to full versions of the contributions.
+For each segment, we assign at least one of the following five topics depending on the segment’s main focus: family, infection, carceral conditions, programs, and stress.

-We update numbers pertaining to COVID cases, infection rates, deaths, and facilities on a weekly basis.
-Population numbers for each facility are based on February 2020 data.
+We update numbers pertaining to COVID cases, infection rates, deaths, and facilities, where available, on a regular basis.
 These data all come from the UCLA Law Covid-19 Behind Bars Data Project.